ABHIRAM1234/abhiram1234.github.io/_posts/2025-07-25-twitter-sentiment-analysis.md

 ## 01. The Challenge: Analyzing Social Media at Scale

 Businesses and organizations need to understand public sentiment in real-time to monitor brand perception, track marketing campaign success, and respond to customer feedback.
 However, the sheer volume and velocity of data from platforms like Twitter present a significant engineering challenge.
 A viable solution requires a system that can not only build an accurate predictive model but also deploy it in a way that is scalable, fault-tolerant, and capable of handling a continuous stream of data.

+**💼 Market Opportunity**: The social media analytics market is valued at $5B+ and growing 25% annually, driven by the need for real-time brand monitoring and crisis management across enterprise clients.

 ___